jaccomoc/jactl/docs/pages/language-guide.md

 ### Strings

-Strings in Jacsal are usually delimited with single quotes:
+Strings in Jactl are usually delimited with single quotes:
 ```groovy
 > 'abc'
 abc